CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Adding a stack

-We'll start with using a Stack component.
-It's very similar to the Tabs component we used in the previous section - in fact the API is exactly the same, you can switch out a Tabs for a Stack anywhere you'd like.
+Now let's add a Stack to our app.
+It's very similar to the Tabs component we used in the previous section - in fact the API is exactly the same.

 ```javascript
 import { Button } from 'react-native';